kchoudhu/openarc/README.md

 A functional reactive graph database backed by PostgreSQL

-In layman's terms, OpenARC let's you build graphs of objects that react to one another.
+In layman's terms, OpenARC lets you build graphs of objects that react to one another.

 # Getting Started